Got Your Back! UMD

 - The TRAINERS will commit to at least one bystander intervention presentation, each semester.
 If each trainer presents to an average of 20 people each semester, in one year, we will have the potential to reach 1320 campus community members, or roughly 12% of the campus population.

 - UMD Health Services and the PEER HEALTH EDUCATORS will provide on-going campus programming as a part of their annual outreach.
-Health Services aims to reach approximately 2200 students each year, focusing on incoming students.
+Health Services aims to reach approximately 2200 students each year.

 - Faculty will be encouraged to incorporate bystander intervention topics into course CURRICULA, further defining the important role we all can play in social justice – one observation, one action, one word, at a time.